lairgiyassir/manazel/README.md

 ## Acknowledgements:
 The Manazel project is based on the incredible work https://github.com/crescent-moon-visibility/crescent-moon-visibility and https://github.com/cosinekitty/astronomy/tree/master/source/python

+This project would not have been possible without the dedication of Chaymae Majdoubi, who gathered and curated the crescent visibility dataset of Morocco over the past 13 years.

 ## Contributions
 We welcome contributions from the community!